rafaelcanalesduron/semi-website/knowledge-base/start/collecting-data.md

 ---
 bodyclass: page--knowledge-base knowledge-base--build
 layout: article-build
-title: How to deal with translations?
+title: Collecting Data
-description: SeMI is language based, and currently English works best.
-In this article, you will learn how to best deal with translations in your datasets.
+description: Before onboarding data, you will need to process it to fit into Weaviate.
+In this article, you will learn best practices to achieve this.
-topic: Building your first use case
+topic: Start
 author: null
 relating-articles: []
 previous-article: null